tarantool/cloud/puppet/README.md

 * ca_generator -- Full path to the 'ca.py' scrip on puppet master.
 This script generates TLS certificates.
 * ca_dir -- Path to the directory on puppet master where TLS certificates will be stored.
 * consul_data_dir -- The directory where Consul will store persistent data
+* elasticsearch -- If 'true', send Docker logs to elasticsearch
+* elasticsearch_host -- Address of elasticsearch instance to send logs to
+* elasticsearch_port -- Port of the elasticsearch instance
+* elasticsearch_index -- Elasticsearch index to write logs to
+* elasticsearch_type -- Default type of entries sent to elasticsearch

 ## Testing